Self-Directed Roth IRA Tips for Newbies

 Self-Directed Roth IRA Tip #1: Know the Rules

 First off, you have to know why so many investors use a Roth IRA in the first place.
-These Self-Directed Roth IRA investors often know that a Roth IRA offers the ability to use after-tax contributions to a Roth account, which means that you pay the taxes upfront.
+These Self-Directed Roth IRA investors often know that a Roth IRA offers the ability to use after-tax contributions.
+This means that you pay the taxes upfront as opposed to during retirement.
 As long as you stick to the rules of retirement investing, the rest of what’s in the Roth IRA can be available to you, tax-free—upon hitting retirement age.
-You’ll also have added flexibility, like the ability to access the contributions you made (but not the growth) before paying early penalties.
+You’ll also have added flexibility.
+For example, the ability to access the contributions you made (but not the growth) before paying early penalties.

 Self-Directed Roth IRA Tip #2: Know the Possibilities